Automatic design of Hamiltonians: Introduction

-Numerical optimization was used in Ref.~\cite{EntanglementGuidedSearch2019Prl} to show that for the ground states of lattice Hamiltonians described by quantum field theories with emergent Lorentz invariance the parent Hamiltonian may be found iteratively and in Ref.~\cite{ConstructionOfHamiltoniansBySupervisedLearning} to find an effective Hamiltonian that best reproduces a given spectrum or entangelement spectrum.
+Numerical optimization may be used to solve the inverse problem for the ground states of lattice Hamiltonians described by quantum field theories with emergent Lorentz invariance~\cite{EntanglementGuidedSearch2019Prl} or to find an effective Hamiltonian that best reproduces a given spectrum or entanglement spectrum~\cite{ConstructionOfHamiltoniansBySupervisedLearning}.
 The problem of finding a density matrix that fits a given reference density matrix~\cite{KappenQBMArxiv2018,MelkoQBMPRX2018,WiebeQBM2017PRA} has been considered for lattice spin models and named Quantum Boltzman Machine.
 It may be used to approximate the Hamiltonian that generates a given density matrix.